dbnorth/todo-backend/README.md

 This project is the example backend for the Todo App, implemented with Express.

-It also contains files for Deployment to AWS
+It also contains files for Deployment to AWS.

 #### Prerequisites